Bao-Shan/bao-shan.github.io/_pages/about.md

 <p>I am an Associate Professor at the School of Mathematical Sciences, Ocean University of China.
 I received my Ph.D. in Computational Mathematics from the same university in 2022, under the supervision of Prof. Wai Sun Don.</p>

-<p>My research spans high-order finite difference and finite volume WENO schemes, affine-invariant WENO operators, physical-constraints-preserving schemes for multi-material flows, and hyperbolic conservation laws on manifolds via the time-continuous embedding method.</p>
+<p>My research spans high-order finite difference and finite volume WENO schemes, affine-invariant WENO operators, physical-constraints-preserving schemes for multi-material flows, hyperbolic conservation laws on manifolds, and time-continuous embedding methods.
+I have published over 40 papers in leading journals including SIAM Journal on Scientific Computing, Journal of Computational Physics, and Journal of Scientific Computing.</p>

 <!-- ===== RESEARCH HIGHLIGHTS ===== -->
 <span class="anchor" id="research"></span>